 New York Times Magazine reporter Nikole Hannah-Jones was one of the journalists who denounced the New York Times for publishing the views of a conservative U.S. Senator on the use of troops to quell rioting in U.S. cities.
 Hannah-Jones applauded the disgraceful decision of the Times to apologize for publishing such an opposing viewpoint and denounced those who engage in what she called “even-handedness, both sideism” journalism.
 Now Hannah-Jones has deleted a tweet advancing an anti-police conspiracy theory.
-When Hannah-Jones and others objected to the publishing of the views of Cotton, opinion editor James Bennet was rustled out to make a pleading apology.
+When Hannah-Jones and others objected to the publishing of the views of Cotton, opinion editor James Bennet reportedly made an apology to the staff.
 That however was not enough.
 He was later compelled to resign for publishing a column that advocates an option used previously in history with rioting.
 Unlike the editor of the Times, however, such theories are not viewed as cause for resignation or “both sideism.”
 The concern for many of us is that the media is not just losing its touchstone of neutrality but continues to apply vastly different standards for journalists and editors, even at the same newspaper.

 Hannah-Jones has been at the forefront of the debate over the protests including her controversial position that the destruction of property “is not violence.”
 Yet, she has also spoken powerfully about the emotions and anger underlying these protests.
 In 2020, she won a Pulitzer Prize for commentary for her work on The 1619 Project examining the history of slavery.
 She has promoted herself as “The Beyoncé of Journalism” and “smart and thuggish.”